coolyashas/CS50-Final-Project-Discord-Chess-Bot/README.md

 ## Description

-### Note: This is a fully individual personal project.
+### Note: This is a self-directed personal project which is optimized for the Linux Ubuntu environment.

 This Discord Bot allows users to play chess games, solve tactics, view and analyze previously played games, and check their personal stats.
 The bot is built using python with the `discord.py` library for interacting with the Discord API and the `chess` library for handling chess game logic.